ShiftingBorders/gigaevo-core-mem-paper/tools/README.md

 <problem_name>:program:<program_id>:*
 ```

-For example, if you run `python run.py problem.name=heilbron_simplified`, the keys will be:
+For example, if you run `python run.py problem.name=heilbron`, the keys will be:
 ```
-heilbron_simplified:program:<uuid>:code
+heilbron:program:<uuid>:code
-heilbron_simplified:program:<uuid>:metrics
+heilbron:program:<uuid>:metrics
-heilbron_simplified:archive
+heilbron:archive
 ...
 ```